 Little Book Press – Little Book Press is the publishing arm of Raising Literacy Australia.
 They accept submissions from emerging and established writers who are Australian residents.
 Check out their website for current opportunities.
 Submissions closed until 2021.

 Little Hare Books (see Hardie Grant Egmont)

 Little Pink Dog Books – check their website to see current submission deadlines.
-At the time of updating this blog, their website advised that submissions are closed until ‘Late September 2019‘.
 They are looking for new and emerging Australian authors and illustrators to write books for younger readers, ages 4 – 8 years.
 They are particularly interested in stories about families, animals, mental health, and dogs.

 - Submissions: they require that submissions be emailed but don’t appear to give any guidelines.
 Feel free to correct me if I’m wrong.